Neorelien/Vim/README.md

 clone the repository https://github.com/Neorelien/Vim.git in ~/.vim/

-Enter this command in your shell
+Enter there commands in your shell

 --> git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim
 --> apt install 'exuberant-ctags' OR if your not on linux download "ctags"